What is Hypermesis Gravidarum?

 What is it caused by and when does it occur?

 It’s thought to be caused by a rise in hormone levels but this is still being researched.
-Typically HG appears between weeks 4-6 and may also come back during weeks 9-13.
+Typically Hyperemesis Gravidarum appears between weeks 4-6 and may also come back during weeks 9-13.
 Most women do find relief between 14-20 weeks, though 20% of women will likely need required care for the remainder of their pregnancy.

 How is it diagnosed?

 Diagnosis can be made when a woman has dropped 5% of her pre-pregnancy weight with simultaneous dehydration or loss of body fluids.
 Your doctor will run tests to measure your levels of urine ketones, serum electrolytes, and renal function.